Applying for a Divorce When You Have Children

 The effect of a divorce order is simply that two parties who were married are no longer married.
 The divorce process does not decide issues about property division or parenting arrangements.
 If an application for divorce is made and there are children of the marriage who are under 18, the party making the divorce application is required to attend the divorce hearing.
-The Respondent may also attend if they wish but there is no obligation for them to do so.
+The respondent may also attend if they want but there is no obligation for them to do so.
 If the application for divorce is a joint application (that is, both parties have signed the divorce application) there is no need for either party to attend the divorce hearing.

-Section 55A of the Family Law Act states that if there are children of the marriage who are under 18, the court must be satisfied that “proper arrangements in all the circumstances have been made for the care, welfare and development of those children” or “there are circumstances by reason of which the divorce order should take effect even though the court is not satisfied that such arrangements have been made.”
+Section 55A of the Family Law Act 1975 states that if there are children of the marriage who are under 18, the court must be satisfied that “proper arrangements in all the circumstances have been made for the care, welfare and development of those children” or “there are circumstances by reason of which the divorce order should take effect even though the court is not satisfied that such arrangements have been made”.

 The divorce application includes sections where a summary of the parenting arrangements, including the child’s education, financial support and health, can be given so that the court will know the arrangements for the care, welfare and development of those children.
 This section of the application must be completed whether it is a sole or joint application for divorce.
 In the case of a joint application, the parties must come up with an explanation of the parenting arrangements that both are happy with.

 Section 55A(2) goes on to state that “Where…the court doubts whether the arrangements made for the care, welfare and development of a child of the marriage are proper in all the circumstances, the court may adjourn the proceedings until a report has been obtained from a family consultant regarding those arrangements.”
 This is, however, uncommon and in most cases, if there is concern about parenting matters, there are already parenting proceedings before the court.

 What is in the children’s best interests?